Site-Specific Performance.

 We use our federal funding to

-pay artists.
+pay and support artists.

 ARTISTS AS CATALYSTS

-PAY ARTISTS.
+SUPPORT ARTISTS.

 MAKE ART.